Yemeni Association of Certified Public Accountants

 SMO 3: International Standards on Auditing

 Before ISA were adopted by law in Yemen, YACPA focused its efforts on promoting adoption through its meetings with key officials in Government.
-Dr. Hajar Abdulmalek, YACPA Chairman, published an academic piece titled ‘Adopting and Implementing the International Accounting and Auditing Standards in the Republic of Yemen’ for use in discussions with key officials in Government such as the Ministry of Industry and Trade (MIT) and Chamber of Commerce to support adoption of ISA by law.
+YACPA’s Chairman published an academic piece titled ‘Adopting and Implementing the International Accounting and Auditing Standards in the Republic of Yemen’ for use in discussions with key officials in Government such as the Ministry of Industry and Trade (MIT) and Chamber of Commerce to support adoption of ISA by law.
 YACPA also supported the Minister’s Council in drafting the legislation.
-Prior to the enactment of Council of Ministers Resolution No. 51 of 2019, YACPA self-regulated its members and required application of the latest Arabic available translation of the Handbook available from the Saudi Organization for Chartered and Professional Accountants (SOCPA).
+YACPA self-regulated its members and required application of the latest Arabic available translation of the Handbook available from the Saudi Organization for Chartered and Professional Accountants (SOCPA).

-As of the date of the assessment, ISA are adopted by law in Yemen.
-Therefore, its more recent activities are focused on raising awareness and supporting implementation of the standards.
-YACPA provides its members with the latest Arabic translation available, which as of the date of the assessment is the 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
-Furthermore, Arabic translations are also available for ISA 315 (Revised 2019) and the International Standard on Related Services (ISRS) 4400 (Revised 2019).
+YACPA’s current activities are focused on raising awareness and supporting implementation of the standards.
+YACPA provides its members with the latest Arabic translation available, which as of the date of the assessment is the 2020 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.

 Since all practitioners in Yemen are required to obtain their CPA licensing from YACPA, all are subject to YACPA’s examination which includes the latest ISA that are in effect.
 Furthermore, YACPA works with the Ministry of Higher Education and Universities to include the most up-to-date ISA in accountancy curricula.